Harmony Biosciences Reports First Quarter 2023 Financial Results and Business Updates

 - Total Operating Expenses were

-- Enrollment continues in the Prader-Willi Syndrome (PWS) and Myotonic Dystrophy (DM1) studies.
-We anticipate topline data from the Phase 2 proof-of-concept trial in PWS in the second half of 2022 and DM1 topline data in 2023.
+- Enrollment continues in our Myotonic Dystrophy (“DM1”) study.
+We anticipate topline data from this Phase 2 proof-of-concept trial in the fourth quarter of 2023.

 Conference Call Today at

 We are hosting our first quarter 2023 financial results conference call and webcast today, beginning at

 In addition to our GAAP results, we present certain Non-GAAP metrics including Non-GAAP adjusted net income and Non-GAAP adjusted net income per share, which we believe provides important supplemental information to management and investors regarding our performance.
 These measurements are not a substitute for GAAP measurements, and the manner in which we calculate Non-GAAP adjusted net income and Non-GAAP adjusted net income per share may not be identical to the manner in which other companies calculate adjusted net income and adjusted net income per share.
 We use these Non-GAAP measurements as an aid in monitoring our financial performance from quarter-to-quarter and year-to-year and for benchmarking against comparable companies.

 Non-GAAP financial measures should not be considered in isolation or as a substitute for comparable GAAP measures; should be read in conjunction with our consolidated financial statements prepared in accordance with GAAP; have no standardized meaning prescribed by GAAP; and are not prepared under any comprehensive set of accounting rules or principles.
 In addition, from time to time in the future there may be other items that we may exclude for purposes of our Non-GAAP financial measures; and we may in the future cease to exclude items that we have historically excluded for purposes of our Non-GAAP financial measures.

 WAKIX, a first-in-class medication, is approved by the